-Quality Act (CEQA).
-The EIR is a detailed analysis of the potential environmental effects of the General Plan, and the EIR evaluates alternatives to the proposed project and presents ways to reduce or avoid environmental damage.
+The General Plan is accompanied by an Environmental Impact Report (EIR) prepared according to the California Environmental evaluates alternatives to the proposed project and presents ways to reduce or avoid environmental damage.
 The EIR ensures environmental opportunities and constraints are identified and incorporated into the planning process, and informs policies that can mitigate any adverse environmental effects of the Plan.
 This General Plan is "self-mitigating" in that it includes policies and programs designed to mitigate adverse impacts of growth.